helpvisa/URP_PlanarReflections/README.md

 For best results, make sure your default environmental reflection is set to "Custom" -> "No Cubemap" in your lighting options and make sure to disable reflection probes on the mesh you assign this material to.

+The script needs a prefab camera and a "player" camera to reference; the prefab camera is what the reflection camera is created from, and the player camera is the reference camera that the script uses to properly reflect the new camera.
+In most cases, you can simply drag the main camera from your scene into both slots in the script.

 Follows standard material texture convention for Unity (Smoothness Stored in Alpha of Metalness texture).
 No AO texture support yet but should be trivial to implement.